kudobuilder/kudo.dev/content/docs/runbooks/admin/create-kudo-package.md

 # How to package a KUDO operator

-In order to distribute a KUDO operator the files are packaged together in compressed tarball.
+In order to distribute a KUDO operator the files are packaged together in a compressed tarball.
 The KUDO CLI provides a mechanism to create this package format while verifying the integrity of the operator.

 ## Preconditions